Ezy2/KaTeX-Stoat-Syntax/README.md

 # KaTeX-Stoat
-some help for the katex syntax in stoat.cat
+some help for the katex syntax in stoat.chat

 # Basics